4 Guideposts on the Path to Restoration

 About Angela D. Meyer

 Angela D. Meyer writes fiction that showcases God’s ability to redeem and restore the brokenness in our lives.
-She is the author of This Side of Yesterday, The Jukebox Cafe (a part of Hope is Born: A Mosaic Christmas Anthology) and the Applewood Hill series.
-Angela is a member of American Christian Fiction Authors and has served on the leadership team of her local writers’ group, Wordsowers.
-Angela currently lives in NE with her husband.
-They have two children, both of whom they homeschooled and graduated.
-Lucy, a green eyed, orange tabby, who loves popcorn rounds out their family.
-Angela enjoys sunrises and sunsets, the ocean when she gets a chance to visit, and hopes to ride in a hot air balloon someday.
+She is a part of the Mosaic Collection and is the author of This Side of Yesterday, The Jukebox Cafe (a part of Hope is Born: A Mosaic Christmas Anthology), the Applewood Hill series, and several Mosaic Collection Anthologies.
+Angela enjoys sunrises and sunsets, the ocean when she gets a chance to visit, and would love to vacation by the sea someday.

 1 comment on “4 Guideposts on the Path to Restoration